 When you sell shares, the money you receive shows up in your Hatch account as soon as the order is completed.
-Behind the scenes, it takes 2 full business days for the ‘actual’ money to change hands.
+Behind the scenes, it takes two full US business days for the ‘actual’ money to change hands.
 During this time, the money you’ve received from the sale is considered ‘unsettled’.

 You can buy shares using that unsettled money straight away without any problems.
-However, if you sell those shares within 2 full business days (before the money you used to buy them settles), it’s considered a Good Faith Violation.
+However, if you sell those shares within two full US business days (before the money you used to buy them settles), it’s considered a Good Faith Violation.
 This is because you’re selling shares (and maybe making a profit) from money you don’t ‘have’ yet.

-Good faith violation example 1:
+Good faith violation example one:

 - On Monday morning, an investor sells Y shares for $5,000.

 - On Monday afternoon, the investor buys X shares for $5,000.

 - If the X shares are sold before Wednesday (settlement date of the Y sale), it would be a good faith violation.
 This is because the X shares were bought using money made from the sale of Y shares, and sold before the Y share sale has settled.